katwre/ML-projects/federated_learning_scRNA-seq/README.md

 # Results

+The models_comparison.ipynb notebook contains the comparison of baseline (traditional/centralized) and federated learning methods.

 ## 1. Baseline Gene Expression UMAP
 The first panel shows the **raw UMAP embeddings** of pancreas single-cell data before any batch-effect correction: